 This island country located southeast in the Pacific Ocean is a place that proves that the earth’s land is on the move and still on the move.
-It was believed that New Zealand was part of South America that was once included in the super continent Gondwana.
-National Parks in Oceania are accounted for mostly by Australia and then New Zealand.
+It was believed that New Zealand was part of South America that was once included in the supercontinent Gondwana.
+National Parks in Oceania is accounted for mostly by Australia and then New Zealand.

 And after millions of years it has drifted apart the main continent and with constant motion, grew islands and mountains that we now see as one of the wonders in this country.

 Waitomo Glowworm Caves

 Visitors will never miss this natural wonder in New Zealand.
 With the sparkling lights that reflect in the waters of the cave, these glowworms which reside in the Waitomo Caves is one of the most popular must-see places in this country.

 The glowworms (Arachnocampa_luminosa) are only found exclusively in New Zealand in which they feed on the mushroom-like fungus on the walls of the cave.
 Millions of these luminous insects will marvel your trip in this amazing Waitomo Caves.
 Mother Nature always gives us something to admire in every place on Earth.

 Orakei Korako Geyser land

 In the northern islands in New Zealand, you will get to see the Orakei Korako Geyser land.
 From the name itself, it describes the might of geothermal activities happening in that place every day.
 These geysers eject water with such power due to the extreme heat from under the surface and pressure causing the water to be flying out in the air.